Allen Swift Concurrency for Swift 6 (Part-2)

 (2) CS(Computer Science)

-(3) UIKit Framework (Core Basic App Development) - Building 15 Apps
+(3) UIKit Framework (Core Basics of App Development) - Building 15 Apps

-Why do I think this is important?
-For example, if you understand the memory structure of inheritance in classes through diagrams, there's nothing you need to memorize.
-Why stored properties can't be overridden during inheritance, why computed properties can be overridden, why methods can be overridden, why initializers aren't automatically inherited, why methods implemented in extensions can't be overridden, etc...
-When I was studying before, I would forget these detailed rules every time even after looking at them dozens of times, but if you understand these concepts through Swift's internal implementation memory structure, they become obvious without needing to memorize them.
+The reason I believe this is important is that, for example, if you understand the memory structure of inheritance in classes through diagrams, there is no longer a need to memorize things.
+Why stored properties cannot be overridden during inheritance, why computed properties can be overridden, why methods can be overridden, why initializers are not automatically inherited, why methods implemented in extensions cannot be overridden, etc. When I studied in the past, I used to forget these detailed rules every time even after looking at them dozens of times.
+However, once you grasp these concepts through the memory structure of Swift's internal implementation, they simply become common sense without having to memorize them.

-Why structs are inevitably faster than classes, why structs are generally recommended over classes (if inheritance structure isn't needed)...
-Rather than simply memorizing, I'll explain the reasons through CPU/memory operating principles for why it has to be that way.
+Regarding why structs are inevitably faster than classes, and why it is generally recommended to use structs over classes (if an inheritance structure is not needed)...
+Instead of simply memorizing, I will teach you the reasons why it has to be that way through the operating principles of the CPU and memory.

-(In fact, these are aspects that are difficult for non-majors to understand without quite a bit of study.)
+(In fact, these are areas that are difficult for non-majors to know without a significant amount of study.)

-Beyond simple grammatical content, I'll intuitively explain things like what protocol-oriented programming is, what functional programming is, when to use protocols... and for each grammar topic, the reasons for using it and the background of how such grammar came to exist.
+Moving beyond simple syntax, I will intuitively teach you things like what Protocol-Oriented Programming is, what Functional Programming is, when to use protocols, and generally the reasons for using each syntax topic and the background of how such syntax was born.

-I'll teach you content like the above.
-As far as I know, there's no lecture like this in Korea.
-Including other languages like Python, Java, etc., there are absolutely no lectures that explain grammar in connection with CPU operations and memory structure like this.
-I plan to turn all this content into "your own" knowledge through easy diagram explanations.
-(If you study this way, not only will all other languages become easier, but you'll understand how computers operate and their structure itself, enabling you to easily apply anything and intuitively solve any problem.)
+I will teach you these kinds of things.
+As far as I know, there is no such lecture in Korea.
+Including other languages like Python/Java, there is no lecture at all that teaches syntax in connection with CPU operation and memory structure like this.
+I plan to make all of this "your own" knowledge through easy-to-understand diagram explanations.
+(If you study this way, not only will all other languages become easier, but you will also understand the way computers operate and their structure itself, allowing you to easily apply it to anything and gain the ability to solve any problem intuitively.)

-I can say with certainty that this lecture will change the start and approach to development study going forward, and if you're a non-major, the skill gap between those who have taken this lecture and those who haven't will be truly enormous.
-What I struggled with countless times, you'll gain tremendously in just a short period of 2 months.
+I can say with certainty that this lecture will change the way you start and approach development studies in the future, and if you are a non-major, the difference in skill between those who have taken this lecture and those who haven't will be truly enormous.
+You will gain an incredible amount in the short span of just 2 months, covering areas where I struggled countless times.

-Through this opportunity, for those just starting iOS study, this will be a lecture like a ray of light... and for those who have already experienced some struggles, with a higher-level lecture and easy-to-understand intuitive explanations...
+Through this opportunity, I hope to provide a lecture that is like a ray of light for those just starting their iOS studies... and for those who have experienced several struggles in the past, a higher-level lecture with intuitive explanations that are easy to understand.
 I will do my best to help you grow as an iOS developer.

 https://zeddios.tistory.com/596